 COMPARISON GROUP

 Comparison group data are included to provide a context for interpreting your institution's statistics.
-If your institution did not define a Custom Comparison Group for this report by July 14, NCES selected a comparison group for you based on the institutional characteristics detailed immediately above the listing of the comparison group institutions.
-(If the Carnegie Classification of Institutions of Higher Education was used as an institutional characteristic in the definition of a comparison group, the 2005 Basic version was used.)
-The comparison group used in this report may not reflect your institution's peer group, or you may wish to compare your institution to other groups.
-The Executive Peer Tool (ExPT) (http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.
+If your institution did not define a Custom Comparison Group for this report by July 15, NCES selected a comparison group for you.
+(In this case, the characteristics used to define the comparison group appears below.)
+The Executive Peer Tool (ExPT)(http://nces.ed.gov/ipeds/datacenter/) can be used to reproduce the figures in this report using different peer groups.

-Using some of your institution's characteristics, a group of comparison institutions was selected for you.
-The characteristics include Carnegie Classification of Masters Colleges and Universities (medium programs), private not-for-profit and enrollment of a similar size.
-This comparison group includes the following 34 institutions:

-- Alfred University (Alfred, NY)
+The custom comparison group chosen by Husson University includes the following 14 institutions:

-- Alvernia University (Reading, PA)
+- ▶ Alvernia University (Reading, PA)

-- American International College (Springfield, MA)
+- ▶ American International College (Springfield, MA)

-- Anderson University (Anderson, IN)

-- Assumption College (Worcester, MA)

-- ▶ Belhaven University (Jackson, MS)

-- Centenary College (Hackettstown, NJ)

-- ► Chatham University (Pittsburgh, PA)

 - Concordia University-Saint Paul (Saint Paul, MN)

-- ▶ Daemen College (Amherst, NY)

-- Edgewood College (Madison, WI)

-- Franciscan University of Steubenville (Steubenville, OH)

 - Fresno Pacific University (Fresno, CA)

-- Georgian Court University (Lakewood, NJ)
+- ▶ Georgian Court University (Lakewood, NJ)

 - ▶ Gwynedd Mercy College (Gwynedd Valley, PA)

-- ▶ Hardin-Simmons University (Abilene, TX)

 - ▶ Houston Baptist University (Houston, TX)

-- Jacksonville University (Jacksonville, FL)

-- Misericordia University (Dallas, PA)
+- ► Misericordia University (Dallas, PA)

-- Missouri Baptist University (Saint Louis, MO)

-- ▶ Mount Saint Mary College (Newburgh, NY)

-- ▶ Mount St. Mary's University (Emmitsburg, MD)

-- North Central College (Naperville, IL)

-- North Park University (Chicago, IL)

-- ▶ Otterbein College (Westerville, OH)
+- ▶ Otterbein University (Westerville, OH)

 - ▶ Queens University of Charlotte (Charlotte, NC)

 - Southern Nazarene University (Bethany, OK)

-- ▶ Texas Wesleyan University (Fort Worth, TX)

-- ▶ Tiffin University (Tiffin, OH)
+- ► Tiffin University (Tiffin, OH)

-- ▶ Trinity University (San Antonio, TX)

-- ▶ Tusculum College (Greeneville, TN)

-- ► Wagner College (Staten Island, NY)
+- ▶ Wagner College (Staten Island, NY)

 - ▶ Waynesburg University (Waynesburg, PA)

-- ▶ Westminster College (Salt Lake City, UT)

 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2009
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2010

-NOTE: For this survey year, institutions could report race and ethnicity using both 1977 (old) and 1997 (new) Office of Management and Budget categories.
-Categories shown in this figure are derived by adding comparable categories from both old and new; however, the "Two or more races" category appears only in the 1997 version.
+NOTE: For this survey year, institutions were required to report race and ethnicity using the 1997 (new) Office of Management and Budget categories.
 For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
 Median values for the comparison group will not add to 100 percent.
 See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2010, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2011, Fall Enrollment component.

+3,523

+3.340

+2,423

+2,377

+2.222

+1,911

+2.000

+Number of students

+2,588

+3,000

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2008-09), total FTE enrollment (2008-09), and full- and part-time fall enrollment (Fall 2009)
+Unduplicated 12-month headcount of all students and of undergraduate students (2009-10), total FTE enrollment (2009-10), and full- and part-time fall enrollment (Fall 2010)

+Enrollment measure

+Unduplicated

+Unduplicated headcount

+Total FTE enrollment

+undergraduates

+fall enrollment

+fall enrollment

+Part-time

+0

+neadcount - total

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
+Figure 3.
+Number of degrees awarded, by level: 2009-10 Comparison Group Median (N=14) Your institution NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
 Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
 N is the number of institutions in the comparison group.
+889

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, 12-month Enrollment component and Spring 2010, Fall Enrollment component.

-Figure 3.
-Number of degrees awarded, by level: 2008-09

-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
+1,000 SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, 12-month Enrollment component and Spring 2011, Fall Enrollment component.
+119 205 346 407 200 300 400 500 Number of degrees Comparison Group Median (N=14) NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, Completions component
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2006-07--2009-10
+Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2007-08--2010-11

 NOTE: The tuition and required fees shown here are the lowest reported from the categories of in-district, in-state, and out-of-state.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2009, Institutional Characteristics component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Institutional Characteristics component.